-If you have a question about how ONS processes the information you provide after it is passed on to us, or want to find out more about your rights under data protection legislation, please see our data protection page for more information and the contact details you will need.Back to table of contents
+If you have a question about how we process the information you provide after it is passed on to us, or want to find out more about your rights under data protection legislation, please see our data protection page for more information and the contact details you will need.Back to table of contents

 Please contact the Crime Survey information line at Kantar Public on freephone +44 800 051 0882 to speak to an advisor for help with: